DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

         }
     }
 ```
 I created the HttpPost version of the page so it would take all the information and process it.
-Once that was complete or if it was successful the page would place a "Success" message into the TempDataDictionary TempData so I could get the message out in the page and inform the user if their request was logged.
+Once the command was complete, the page would place a "Success" message into the TempDataDictionary TempData so I could get the message out in the page and inform the user if their request was logged.

 ### Step 7: Creating the Views
-Once that was complete I could move onto creating the views.
+I could then move onto creating the views.
 The page for the actual creation of a new request has a partial view that contains all the code for the form.
-This allows the interface to swap out forms if it was required.
-This is probably not a necessary kind of isolation for this project but using partial views is a good practice to have.
+This allows the interface to swap out forms as required.
+This kind of isolation is probably not necessary for this project, but it's good practice to use partial views.

 ```html